achinth-b/achinth-b.github.io/content/posts/canada.md

 ### Strategic Independence

-The Eidgenossenschaft isn't just internal—it shapes how we present ourselves to the world.
+The Eidgenossenschaft isn't just internal; it shapes how we present ourselves to the world.
 Strategic independence is the *external* expression of civic nationalism: a nation defined by participation in shared institutions will naturally seek partners who share those values, rather than subordinating itself to a hegemon.[^51]

 In October 2025, Prime Minister Mark Carney toured shipyards in South Korea to evaluate bids for Canada's new submarine fleet.[^44] This was more than a procurement deal; it was a geopolitical statement.
 By actively choosing to build critical defence infrastructure with partners like South Korea and Germany, rather than defaulting to American supply chains, we are declaring our **strategic independence**.

 We are building "horizontal" alliances with other developed middle powers who share our commitment to rule of law, rather than relying "vertically" on a hegemon that is no longer reliable.[^52] This is the foreign policy of an oath commonwealth: partnerships based on shared institutional values, not imperial dependency.

-When South Korea and Germany compete to build our submarines, they are not just selling hardware—they are recognizing that Canada is a partner worth having.
+When South Korea and Germany compete to build our submarines, they are not just selling hardware; they are recognizing that Canada is a partner worth having.
 When immigrants from every continent compete for a place here, they are voting with their feet for the future we're building.
 That is not nothing.
 That is the world telling us the experiment is worth continuing.

+---

 ## What is Canada?

 I am not claiming Canada has succeeded or is done.
-I am claiming it has a *mechanism* that has repeatedly succeeded in the past—and that mechanism is still available to us.
+I am claiming it has a *mechanism* that has repeatedly succeeded in the past, and that mechanism is still available to us.

-**Canada is a neo-Eidgenossenschaft**—an experiment in building a nation-state not on blood, but on **pragmatism** and **institutional collaboration**.
+**Canada is a neo-Eidgenossenschaft**: an experiment in building a nation-state not on blood, but on **pragmatism** and **institutional collaboration**.
 We are an "oath commonwealth" where positive-sum social organization isn't just a policy goal; it is the very mechanism of our existence.

 Not in an exceptionalist or supremacist sense.
 But in the sense that we have, through accident and design, built something that *works*: a nation where difference is managed rather than eliminated, where institutions create belonging rather than bloodlines, and where the project remains unfinished precisely because we hold ourselves accountable to its own standards.

+---

 ## What Does It Mean to Be Canadian?

 Being Canadian isn't about belief.
 It is about **participation**.
 It's about paying into institutions and receiving from them.
-It's about accepting our social contract—including official bilingualism, the right to fair healthcare, the Charter as a binding social force, and reconciliation as necessary components of our survival.
+It's about accepting our social contract, including official bilingualism, the right to fair healthcare, the Charter as a binding social force, and reconciliation as necessary components of our survival.

+---

 ## Why I Reject the Post-Nationalist Framework
-Through the historical evils the country has both created and endured, I understand Trudeau Jr.'s impulse to claim Canada is a "post-national state"—a polity defined purely by administrative values, with no core identity.
+Through the historical evils the country has both created and endured, I understand Trudeau Jr.'s impulse to claim Canada is a "post-national state": a polity defined purely by administrative values, with no core identity.
 It's an effort to transcend the blood-and-soil nationalism that has caused so much suffering to members of our nation, and worldwide.

 But I think he is **wrong**.
 A post-national state has no identity, and therefore has nothing to hold it together when the institutions strain.
 A civic-national state has identity, but those roots are moored in what you _do_, not what you _are_.